 For more detailed guidance about managing your eating disorder during the coronavirus outbreak, please visit the Beat website.
 If you’d like to speak to a trained support worker, you can contact the Beat Youthline on 0808 801 0711 or the Beat Studentline on 0808 801 0811.
 You can also get tips from young people on the Beat website.

 - Work with your family to get a routine into your day.
 Keep a diary for the things you will do each day – learning, meals, exercising, socialising and having fun!

 - Not being able to meet up with all your friends in the way you'd like to is extremely hard.
 Make sure you have regular contact with them online and via messaging apps or call them for a chat.
-Now that lockdown restrictions have been changed, you might be able to see more people – you can find details of what you can and cannot do on the UK Government website.
+You can find official guidance about socialising on the UK Government website.
 Try to keep in touch with friends who understand you and make you feel better and avoid having contact with anyone who might encourage your eating disorder.